google/skia-buildbot/perf/PERFSERVER.md

 **--port**="": HTTP service address (e.g., ':8000') (default: :8000)

 **--prom_port**="": Metrics service address (e.g., ':10110') (default: :20000)

-**--proxy-login**: Use //go/alogin/proxyauth, instead of the default of //go/alogin/sklogin, for verifying logged in users.

 **--radius**="": The number of commits to include on either side of a commit when clustering. (default: 7)